 1800 Ocean Front Walk

 For a picnic-type party (no picnic tables) with close proximity to a jungle gym, skate park, and live surfers, Venice Beach is the place to hang ten.
 The kids' play area has a view of the ocean and not a lot of shade, so bring extra sunscreen and, as the playground is not fenced in, make sure the adult/kid ratio provides enough childcare.
-There are no BBQs and no bounce houses allowed.
+There are no barbecues and no bounce houses allowed, but plenty of street cred.

 Griffith Park – Los Angeles – Merry-Go-Round